Skejven/aet-modifier-template/README.md

 .
 ├── conf
 │   └── com.github.aet.modifier.ExampleModifier.cfg
+├── features
+│   └── kotlin-features.xml
 ├── misc
 │   └── suite.xml
 └── src
+    └── main
+        ├── java
+        │   └── com
+        └──  kotlin
+            └── com
 ```

-- `conf` contains OSGi configuration file for the modifier
+- `conf` contains OSGi configuration files for the modifiers
+- `features` contains [Karaf provisioning](https://karaf.apache.org/manual/latest/provisioning) configuration file for `kotlin-osgi-bundle`
-- `misc` contains sample suite that can be use to run the test with modifier
+- `misc` contains sample suite that can be use to run the test with sample modifiers
-- `src` contains code of the modifier, its factory and config (currently only Java version is available)
+- `src` contains code of two sample modifiers: `example` (written in Java) and `another` (written in Kotlin),
+ together with their factories and configs

 ## How to develop a custom modifier